darkxpolygon/cronos-army-public/README.md

 	•	Nominated for Best Strategy Game 2025
 	•	Attracted an active and growing community

+Cronos Army is fully compatible with BNB Chain, and this public showcase repository includes configuration files prepared for deployment on BNB Smart Chain (BSC) and opBNB environments.

 ⸻

 📂 What’s in This Repository?